Thank you for your continued patience, understanding, and partnership during this challenging time.

 We know this global health situation poses many challenges for families.
 We would like to reinforce the message that you are not alone.

-Our school Vice-Principal, Mr. Brenneman, is available and will help you navigate through academic challenges your child might encounter during this period.
+Our school Principals, Mr. Brenneman and Ms. Harvey, are available and will help you navigate through academic challenges your child might encounter.

-Our school counselor, Ms. Ness, can also be contacted and plays an active role in emotionally supporting your children during BFS virtual school.
+Our school counselor, Ms. Austin-Castillo, can also be contacted and plays an active role in emotionally supporting your children at BFS.